 This article is part of a larger series on Unified Communications.

-Storage for Free Plans
+Storage for Free Plan

-From 30GB to unlimited storage
+30GB cloud storage

 No free plan

 Want to use other conferencing providers at no cost?
 Check out our list of the best free conference call services.

 Step 2: Choose Your Recording Storage

 Conferencing platforms store meeting recordings locally or on the cloud, depending on the type of subscription.
 The benefit of choosing local storage is that it’s readily accessible and secure, having complete control over who has access.
 Meanwhile, cloud recordings are easily shareable with colleagues since they’re already available online.